ecordes-vt/docs/src/docs/automate-studio/getting-started/README.md

 ## Step 0: Learn about the Building Blocks

 Before we create a flow, let's quickly look at the main concepts you need to know about.
+This only takes a second!

 <div class="collapse-accordion"><ul><li>
                 <input type="checkbox" id="list-item-1">